syswl/blascal/README.md

 ## License

-This software is licensed under the <a href="LICENSE">GNU Affero General Public License v3.0</a>.
+This software is licensed under the [GNU Affero General Public License v3.0](LICENSE).